FOOTBALL TOURNAMENT – RULES

 The number of changes during the match is unlimited.
 The changes must be made when the ball is not in play and with previous consent of the referee.

-Offside will be considered.
+Offside rule will be applied.

 Men’s Football Competition

 Number of teams per group: 4 (maximum)

 Matches will be arbitrated by official referees.
 Organizing committee is demanding maximum sportsmanship and fair play from players.

 Teams shall be classified according to their win-loss record, namely 3 classification points for each game won, 1 classification point for each game tied and 0 classification points for a game lost including the loss by forfeit.

 If two or more teams are tied in points at the end of the qualifying round, final group standings will be determined as follows:

 In case of tie in points, the final group ranking of each team will be determined as follows: